Journal entry: Definition, examples, and the basics

 While journal entries are widely adopted and efficient, they do have a few limitations:

-While journal entries are a widely accepted accounting practice, advancements in technology have introduced alternative methods for recording financial transactions.
+While journal entries are a widely accepted accounting practice, advancements in technology have introduced alternative methods to manual recording.
 Some popular alternatives include:

 Journal entries are classified into various types based on the nature of the transaction or specific accounting requirements.
 Understanding these types helps accountants accurately record and categorize financial activities.
 Here are some common types of journal entries: